 On 13 July 2009, in recognition of the passing of Red Sox legend Dom DiMaggio in May 2009, the pole was named in honor of the seven-time All-Star, who was a center field fixture at Fenway Park from 1940 until 1952, save for three years missed due to his service during World War II.

 Tin covered the left field wall between 1934 and 1975 and had the distinction of creating problems for outfielders.
 The framework for the wall was made from 2-by-4s, and if the ball struck the stud, it had a nice live bounce.
 However, balls that struck the wall between the studs merely dropped straight down as the tin absorbed most of the impact.
 After Red Sox rookie outfielder Fred Lynn crashed hard into the base of the wall during the 1975 World Series, it was rebuilt during the following off-season out of hard plastic and six-foot-tall crash pads were installed at the base of the wall to minimize the risk of further injury.

 Green Monster Netting: 1936-2002

-To protect the windows of businesses on Lansdowne Street, the Red Sox erected a 23-foot-high net that stretched the entire length above the left field wall in 1936; this barrier remained in place until the Monster Seats were erected after the 2002 season.
-A ladder that starts near the upper-left corner of the manual scoreboard, 13 feet above the ground, allowed groundskeepers to climb into the netting to remove any balls that landed there.
-The netting long gone, the ladder is the only visible reminder of that feature that remains today.
+To protect the windows of businesses on Lansdowne Street, the Red Sox erected a 23-foot-high net that stretched the entire length above the left field wall in 1936.
+This simple barrier remained in place until the Monster Seats were erected following the 2002 season.

 406 Club: 1988-2005